dwursteisen/wordpress-petition-plugins/readme.txt

 = How can I add another field to the petition? =

-Under the petition options page you can add custom fields to a particular petition.
+Under the petition settings page you can add custom fields to a particular petition.
 You could use this to gather a person's home town, postal code or state for example.
 When adding a drop down field, the choices offered to the user should be entered as a comma separated list into the options box e.g. Orange,Apple,Lemon.

 = How can I translate the petition? =